bmalcheski/Marlin-OpenSL/README.md

 Marlin is able to print those arcs.
 The advantage is the firmware can choose the resolution, and can perform the arc with nearly constant velocity, resulting in a nice finish.
 Also, less serial communication is needed.

-*Temperature Oversampling:*

-To reduce noise and make the PID-differential term more useful, 16 ADC conversion results are averaged.

-*AutoTemp:*

-If your gcode contains a wide spread of extruder velocities, or you realtime change the building speed, the temperature should be changed accordingly.
-Usually, higher speed requires higher temperature.
-This can now be performed by the AutoTemp function
-By calling M109 S<mintemp> T<maxtemp> F<factor> you enter the autotemp mode.

-You can leave it by calling M109 without any F.
-If active, the maximal extruder stepper rate of all buffered moves will be calculated, and named "maxerate" [steps/sec].
-The wanted temperature then will be set to t=tempmin+factor*maxerate, while being limited between tempmin and tempmax.
-If the target temperature is set manually or by gcode to a value less then tempmin, it will be kept without change.
-Ideally, your gcode can be completely free of temperature controls, apart from a M109 S T F in the start.gcode, and a M109 S0 in the end.gcode.

 *EEPROM:*